Hey, Beth. What Happened to 2025?

 Perhaps you noticed in 2025, I didn’t send any newsletters.
 Or, if you saw a photo, you may have wondered if I was wearing a wig.
 Which I was most of the year—and sometimes it was crooked (as above).

 2025 began with a bang—and not a good one.
-November 4, 2024, I was diagnosed with an aggressive form of endometrial cancer.
+November 4, 2024, I was diagnosed with an aggressive form of uterine cancer.
 Chemo started on Dec 26, 2024.
 I’m not going to elaborate on that ordeal here.
-I’m now in monitoring mode.
-With a few side effects lingering, I’m super grateful to have the treatment in the rearview mirror.
+With a few side effects lingering, I’m beyond grateful to have the treatment in the rearview mirror.
+We’re now in monitoring mode.

 Throughout the year, I posted stories of how we coped and updates with what I was learning medically on CaringBridge.org (Beth’s Caring Bridge), which you’re welcome to visit.

-1) Feb 6: With my sister, Nora, at Virginia Mason’s Cancer Center in Seattle.
-When she learned how hard witnessing the first treatment had been on Jim, she volunteered to drive 6 hours over from Oregon for the next four infusions.
-A silver lining of this whole mess was spending time with my wonderful sister.
-I remember helping to feed her when she was the family baby before our two brothers were born.
+1) Feb 6: With my sister Nora at Virginia Mason’s Cancer Center in Seattle.
+When she learned how hard witnessing the first treatment had been on Jim, she volunteered to drive 6 hours from Oregon to Bainbridge Island for the next four infusions.
+Those overnight visits reinforced an already strong sisterhood—a silver lining of this whole mess.
+I remember helping to feed Nora when she was the family baby before our two brothers were born.
 XOXO

-4) June 29: First post-chemo, and post-radiation, bike ride with Jim as my coach.
+4) June 29: First post-chemo, post-radiation bike ride with Jim as my coach.
+(Shirt design by Carol J. Mathews)

-5) July 19: Live Band Night at Anderson Island Writing Retreat with friends, Jenn, Gusty, and Gretchen.
+5) July 19: Live Band Night at Anderson Island (south Puget Sound) Writing Retreat with friends, Jenn, Gusty, and Gretchen.
 We learned (about each other and writing)—and laughed a lot.

-6) Oct 3: Bainbridge downtown First Friday Art Walk book event at Sotheby’s/Realogics featuring artist Barbara Bowen’s stunning work and my book.
-Jim Albert (Eagle Harbor Bookstore events manager) shares a story from Deep Waters, while the wonderful band, Harmony Wombats, takes a break.
+6) Oct 3: Bainbridge downtown First Friday Art Walk event at Sotheby’s/Realogics featuring artist Barbara Bowen’s stunning art work and my book.
+Jim Albert (Eagle Harbor bookstore events manager) shares a story from Deep Waters, while the Harmony Wombats band takes a break.

 Bits of good news go a long way

-Today, Simon & Schuster, sent a newsletter to their email list with Deep Waters featured at the top.
+Simon & Schuster sent this newsletter to their email list with Deep Waters featured at the top.
 Wow!
-I’m honored and thrilled.
+What an honor to have my memoir featured.

-I suspect a few new reviews and ratings on Amazon are one reason this happened.
-It’s so nice when readers from recent bookclubs (thank you or elsewhere post a comment, review or rating Amazon.com, Barnes&Noble, GoodReads.
+I suspect a few new reviews and ratings online are one reason this happened.
+I thank the readers from a recent book club and elsewhere who posted comments at Amazon.com, Barnes & Noble, or GoodReads.

 Status of Book Two

-A year away sounds so far off, yet it’s important to have plenty of time to edit and revise, review and revise again before sending your manuscript off for review by fresh, critical eyes.
+A year sounds so far away.
+Yet, it’s crucial to have plenty of time to review and revise before sending a manuscript off for editing by fresh, critical eyes.

-My pages were improved by a developmental editor, ~8 beta readers, a fabulous SWP copy editor.
-The proofreader’s corrections arrived yesterday, which I’ll be reviewing next.
+My pages have been improved by a developmental editor, beta readers, and a She Writes Press copy editor.
+The proofreader’s corrections arrived yesterday, which I’ll review next.

 — Beth